"Light Your Fire" Habanero Hot Sauce

 - Juice of 1 lime

 - In a food processor, add the jalapeño, garlic, fruit, and carrot.
-Pulse until finely diced.
+Pulse all ingredients until finely diced.
 Add just enough water so that it achieves a puree consistency.

 - Add the jalapeño puree from the pot to the habanero puree in the food processor.
 Pulse until well combined and smooth.